pbrisbin/pbrisbin.com/posts/2012-01-29-live_search.md

 tags: haskell, website, yesod
 ---

+**Note**: this post describes a system for searching posts which once appeared on this site.
+It was removed in a fit of simplification.
+Please see Google's `site:` keyword for any searching needs.

 I've had some fun recently, adding full-text search support to the posts on the site to try and make a simple-but-still-useful archive.